jimangel/jimangel.io/content/posts/00-DRAFT-automated-ubuntu-22-04-usb-install.md

 ---
-title: "No-touch Ubuntu 22.04 install with USB"
+title: "How to automate bare metal Ubuntu 22.04 LTS installs via USB"
-description: "Never touch a keyboard again while provisioning bare metal servers."
+description: "Automate the complete provisioning of bare metal servers from power-on to SSH using USB sticks with cloud-init.
+No additional infrastructure to support."
-summary: "Auto-provision bare metal Ubuntu servers from 2 USB sticks"
+summary: "Auto-provision bare metal Ubuntu servers with 2 USB sticks"
-date: 2022-08-24T11:51:56-05:00
+date: 2022-09-01T11:51:56-05:00
 tags:
+- walkthrough
+- automation
+- homelab
+- ubuntu
+- cloud-init
+keywords:
+- ubuntu 22.04 lts
+- usb cloud-init ubuntu
+- how to automate Ubuntu 22.04
 - walkthrough
 - automation
 - homelab